 We personally stayed in all AirBnb or Booking.com apartments.
 You can find them listed below:

 - In Dubrovnik we stayed in a lovely AirBnb called Mirjana Studio, where the host Ivo was super helpful in giving us tips for the best places to eat and things to do

 - For Split we got a place on Booking.com called Zorro Apartment just outside the city centre

 - In Hvar we also got a flat on Booking.com called Apartments D&S. By then we had more friends join us on the trip so we preferred getting something bigger with more bathrooms.

 Accommodation prices and availability will obviously vary depending on the season.
 We went in September and it was still relatively busy, if you’re going in summer you can expect things to get booked out very early on so you’ll want to book accommodation as soon as you can.

-This is the itinerary I have followed myself on my recent trip to Croatia.
+This 10-day itinerary is the one I have followed myself on my recent trip to Croatia.
 It is meant to be used as an indication of a route that will allow you to maximise your days and see all of the main highlights in one trip.

 Day 1: Arrival in Dubrovnik

 This itinerary starts from Dubrovnik, a beautiful city in the Southern most point of Croatia.
 There are lots of things that you can do in Dubrovnik, which will suit the interests and preferences of most travellers.